cmclean/nucleus/docs/source/nucleus/util/utils.md

 Creates a Range proto from the alignment of Read.

 Args:
-  read: the read to calculate range
+  read: nucleus.genomics.v1.Read.
+The read to calculate the range for.

 Returns:
   A nucleus.genomics.v1.Range for read.